Apple's new iPad Pro leaks ahead of rumored event

-Apple will be launching a series of new iPads in April, a report Wednesday said.
-The new iPad Pros will come with Apple's home-made M1 chips, a Thunderbolt port and better cameras and screens, according to Bloomberg.
+Apple will launch a series of new iPads in April, a report Wednesday said.
+The new iPad Pros will come with Apple's homemade M1 chips, a Thunderbolt port, and better cameras and screens, according to Bloomberg.
 They will reportedly come in 11- and 12.9-inch display sizes.

 An iPad mini with a bigger screen is also on the way, the report said.